 Class A LP Units - At the time of the Company's initial public offering, the members of Evercore LP (the "Members") received Class A limited partnership units of Evercore LP ("Class A LP Units") in consideration for their contribution of the various entities included in the historical combined financial statements of the Company.
 The Class A LP Units were subject to vesting requirements and transfer restrictions and are exchangeable on a one-for-one basis for shares of Class A common stock of the Company ("Class A Shares").
+Periodically, certain employees of the Company purchase vested Class A LP Units at fair value at the time of purchase.
 At December 31, 2013, all Class A LP Units were fully vested.

-Class E LP Units - As a result of the acquisition of the operating businesses of International Strategy & Investment ("ISI") in 2014 and the conversion of the Class J limited partnership units of Evercore LP ("Class J LP Units"), the Company has Class E limited partnership units of Evercore LP ("Class E LP Units") outstanding.
+Class E LP Units - As a result of the acquisition of the operating businesses of International Strategy & Investment ("ISI") in 2014, the Company has Class E limited partnership units of Evercore LP ("Class E LP Units") outstanding, which are exchangeable on a one-for-one basis for Class A Shares.
 At December 31, 2020, all Class E LP Units were fully vested.